-Sales of produce other than by auction are recognised in the period in which the company delivers products to the customer, the customer has accepted the products and collectability of the related receivables is reasonably assured.
-Sales by auction are recognised upon the fall of the hammer for confirmed bids.
+Sales of produce are recognised at a point in time when the control of the promised goods transfers to the customer and the entity has satisified its performance obligations under the contract with the customer.
+The point of transfer of control for sales other than by auction is determined as the date the company delivers products to the customer, the customer has accepted the products and collectability of the related receivables is reasonably assured.
+For auction it is determined upon the fall of the hammer for confirmed bids.
 The normal credit term is 3 to 7 days upon delivery.